microsoft/fhir-server/docs/BulkExport.md

 For more details on Bulk Export, see the [Azure API for FHIR Export Data page](https://docs.microsoft.com/azure/healthcare-apis/export-data).
 This page includes details on support for Bulk Export in our managed service and all features in the managed service are available in open source.

 In addition, $export supports the _format_ parameter which allows a user to select a format for the file structure that the export job creates.
 Different formats can be defined in the appSettings by combining constants, folder level breaks ('/') and known tags.
 The tags will be replaced with data when the job is run.
-The three supported tags are **resourceType**, **dateTime**, and **ID**:
+The three supported tags are **resourcename**, **timestamp**, and **id**:
-* resouceType: Replaced with the resource type being exported (i.e. Patient)
+* resourcename: Replaced with the resource type being exported (i.e. Patient)
-* dateTime: Replaced with a timestamp of the job's queried time
+* timestamp: Replaced with a timestamp of the job's queried time
-* ID: Replaced with the GUID of the export job.
+* id: Replaced with the GUID of the export job.

 Adds a setting for configuring the file structure format for export jobs.